flexcompute/tidy3d/README.md

 [![Documentation Status](https://readthedocs.com/projects/flexcompute-tidy3ddocumentation/badge/?version=latest)](https://flexcompute-tidy3ddocumentation.readthedocs-hosted.com/en/latest/?badge=latest)
 ![tests](https://github.com/flexcompute/Tidy3D-client-revamp/actions/workflows//run_tests.yml/badge.svg)

+## Website

+The website can be found [here](https://flexcompute-tidy3ddocumentation.readthedocs-hosted.com/en/latest/).

+## Notebooks

+The notebooks are in `docs/source/notebooks`.

+To run the notebooks from browser, click [this link](https://mybinder.org/v2/gh/flexcompute/Tidy3D-docs/HEAD?filepath=docs/notebooks/) or the "Binder" tag at the top of this README.

 ## Setup

 First time you want to use the docs, install all packages and make the docs building script executable.